reawwad/reawwad.github.io/index.md

 >   * AzPE Canary is an Azure set of load balanced virtual machines (VMSS) that continuously initiates maintenance jobs to verify the correctness and response
     to maintenance scheduled events
 >     * Added the initiation, validation and verification of the terminate scheduled event to the canary VMSS flow using c# and powershell.
->     * Tested the availability of the canary VMSS deployment to multiple Azure regions using kusto tables.
+>     * Verified the availability of the canary VMSS deployment to multiple Azure regions using kusto tables.
 >     * Verified the scheduled events workflow integrity by adding graphs based on kusto queries to the team monitoring dashboard to monitor the canary VMSS initiated maintenance jobs.
 >     * Helped in initiating the work and identifying scalability issues with the deployment of canary VMSS to Azure dedicated hosts.